Table of Content

 There are visible changes in physical and emotional reactions like:

-- Feeling frightened on trivial issues or getting easily startled
+- Feeling frightened about trivial issues or getting easily startled

 - Being on guard always